2024 Pacific hurricane season: Tropical Storm Emilia

 On August 3, the NHC began monitoring a tropical disturbance well to the south of the Baja California peninsula, and to the west of another developing disturbance.
 The following day, the system quickly developed into Tropical Depression FiveE.
 The newly-formed cyclone strengthened into Tropical Storm Emilia early on August 5.
 The disturbance east of Emilia developed into Tropical Storm Fabio the same day, and the cyclones began to interact with one another.
 Emilia steadily strengthened as it became the dominant storm in its interaction with Fabio.
 After initially moving southward, the storm gradually turned back to the west then northward around Fabio.
 Emilia reached its peak intensity early on August 7 with maximum sustained winds of 70 mph and a minimum central pressure of 988 mbar.
 Later that day, Emilia absorbed the remnants of Fabio as it accelerated northward.
 Heading over cooler waters, Emilia began to quickly weaken.
 The storm produced little organized convection the following day, as it crossed the 24 C isotherm towards even colder SSTs.
 The storm degenerated into a post-tropical remnant low by 03:00 UTC on August 9, about 980 mi (1580 km) west of the southern tip of the Baja California peninsula.

 Tropical Storm Fabio

 On August 5, a tropical disturbance far southwest of the southwestern coast of Mexico in close proximity to Tropical Storm Emilia developed into Tropical Storm Fabio.
 Moving quickly to the northwest around Emilia, Fabio steadily strengthened and became better organized within a favorable thermodynamic environment.
 The storm reached its peak intensity early on August 6, with maximum sustained winds of 65 mph and a minimum central pressure of 993 mbar.
 However, continued interaction with the larger and stronger Emilia caused Fabio to begin to quickly weaken late that day.
 The storm degenerated to a post-tropical cyclone on afternoon of August 7, as it succumbed to an increasingly unfavorable environment.
 Its remnants were absorbed by Emilia soon thereafter.

+The outer rain bands of Fabio brought heavy rain to Los Cabos, leading to landslides and flooding on several roadways.
+Five vehicles were stranded and a motorcyclist was rescued after being swept away by floodwaters.
+Rough surf caused boats to run aground.
+More than 20 patients were evacuated after a clinic was flooded.
+Sewer lines in the hotel area of San José del Cabo were damaged.
+More than three traffic accidents were reported on the Cabo San Lucas-San José del Cabo highway.